 One of the biggest surprises from Marvel was ‘Ms. Marvel’ on Disney +.
 With all the other MCU shows feeling very similar to each other in terms of structure, ‘Ms. Marvel was much more unique.
 It was filled with endearing characters in an engaging and heartfelt coming-of-age story, ‘Ms. Marvel’.
 The show had its own unique style that made it stand apart from the other MCU shows and was a nice build-up to the upcoming ‘The Marvels.’
-So far, Ms. Marvel has only appeared in her own self-titled show and is set to appear in ‘The Marvels,’ which is set to be released later this year.
+So far, Ms. Marvel has only appeared in her own self-titled show and in ‘The Marvels.’
 Here are both of Ms. Marvel’s appearances broken down!

 Ms. Marvel’s appearances in release order